adamcanray/web3-ease/README.md

 ## ToDo:

 - Listening to Event (emit)
-- Refetch some data while Event changed
+- Refetch some data while Event emitted
 - Listening wallet/account/network change (do some)
 - Beautify UI (took time)
 - Support more wallet (may need some addition logic)